 This is a free service provided by the College.
 However, normal text message fees may apply.

-In its ongoing effort to keep the College community safe, Lackawanna College allows students to anonymously report on-campus crime and other incidents through a Silent Witness program.
-Students who see, hear, or know about concerns, incidents, or violations of our policies at our main campus or at any of our satellite centers are encouraged to use the Anonymous Reporting Form on our Student Portal.
+In its ongoing effort to keep the College community safe, Lackawanna College allows students to anonymously report on-campus crime and other incidents through TIPS (Threat Assessment, Incident Management and Prevention Services).
+Students who see, hear, or know about concerns, incidents, or violations of our policies at our main campus or at any of our satellite centers are encouraged to use the Anonymous Reporting Form.

 Students who witness incidents that require immediate assistance should still contact Public Safety as quickly as possible at (570) 961-7899 or (570) 241-2026.